 The growth of organic farming in Estonia has been rapid in recent decades.
 To support this development various research projects have been conducted but still a lot of new knowledge is needed to improve the performance of organic sector.
-Organic agriculture is based on nutrient recycling and it uses a variety of practices that are also valuable for conventional farming because resources of non-renewable synthetic fertilizers are limited and food should be produced more sustainably.
-Holistic perspective that connects ecological, economic and social aspects is needed in organic farming research and future projects should target these issues more thoroughly.
+Organic agriculture is based on nutrient recycling and it uses a variety of practices that are valuable also for conventional farming in the future because resources of non-renewable synthetic fertilizers are limited and food should be produced more sustainably.
+Holistic perspective including ecological, economic and social aspects is needed for organic farming studies and future projects should target these issues more thoroughly.